Mentally Healthy at Woodlands

 Do we teach other feelings?

 Yes!
 However, we know it is important to ensure deep knowledge of what we teach, and so we have chosen to focus on the ones above.
 This starts right from our earliest classroom, up to Year 6.
-We also use this in our nurture and Knowledge for Life base, as this helps children identify their feelings quickly, and does not confuse children with different feelings and images when they transition from one class to the other.
+We also use this in our nurture and The Tree House base, as this helps children identify their feelings quickly, and does not confuse children with different feelings and images when they transition from one class to the other.

 How do we teach them?